 Elevator Charges and Moving Tips

-When researching moving companies, local Kansas City movers want you to be aware that not every company will charge an elevator carry charge.
-However, the ones that do will most likely charging that additional fee per hour.
+When researching moving companies, it is best to be aware that not every company will charge an elevator carry charge.
+However, the ones that do will most likely charge that additional fee per hour.

 Once you select a moving company, there are a few moving tips to make sure that the movers are efficiently moving your belongings in the elevator.